Samuel Parr: Teaching career

 In 1776 he was elected to the post of head master of Colchester Royal Grammar School, and moved his family to the town during the spring of 1777.
 He repaired the buildings that had fallen into decay and he took a house near it for the reception of private boarders.
 In recognition of his achievements there, a school house was named after him in 1908.
 Though his stay at the school was short – he left after only twelve or fourteen months, having quarrelled with the trustees – he made two friendships he would keep for life: that of Thomas Twining, curate of Fordham, and of the Rev. Dr. Nathaniel Forster, rector of All Saints near Colchester.
 He was also ordained priest on 15 March 1775 by Bishop Lowth, another supporter of the teaching of English in schools.
 At the request of his friend Dr Forster, he entered upon the cures of the Hythe and the Trinity Church in Colchester.

 On 1 August 1778, at a full court of mayoralty, Parr was elected master of the grammar school of Norwich and early in the following year moved to the city to start work.
 Though money remained a concern of Parr's, he did manage to find happiness at Norwich, surrounded, as he was, by a group of committed academics.
-Shortly afterwards he became curate to the Reverend William Tapps, serving the churches of St. George's Colgate and St Saviour.
+Shortly afterwards he became curate to the Reverend William Tapps, serving the churches of St. George's Colgate and St Saviour's.
 Parr, turning his attention to obtaining a doctorate and with one in divinity not forthcoming, swapped his studies to law.
 The degree of LL.D. was duly conferred on him by the University of Cambridge in 1781.